rocksor/git-exercise/docs.md

-New Branch

-This documentation describes how to use the Karel automated (deleted a word here)
+This documentation describes how to use the Pavel robotic toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.
-This line is to remain the same by master.
+Note that this toothbrush is not safe to use for children, adults, or pets.

-The toothbrush requires your dominant hand.
-Changed this line.